tmpoe/soa-nft-marketplace-frontend/README.md

 If you want to mint:

 ```
-set NEXT_PUBLIC_BACKEND_URL to an url with port 5000 pointing to the server of https://github.com/tmpoe/soa-nft-marketplace-backend
+//set NEXT_PUBLIC_BACKEND_URL to an url with port 5000 pointing to the server of https://github.com/tmpoe/soa-nft-marketplace-backend

-Read its how to on how to start it
+//Read its how to on how to start it
 ```

 Update graph version if necessary in .graphclientrc.yml (endpoint) then